PaNOSC-ViNYL/instrument_database/README.md

 	[McStasscript](https://github.com/PaNOSC-ViNYL/McStasScript)
 	and [Simex-lite](https://github.com/PaNOSC-ViNYL/SimEx-Lite),
 	but any `libpyvinyl` compatible code can be used
- 1. a flavour to identify alternative description of the same instrument.
+ 1. a flavor to identify alternative description of the same instrument.